 Google faces $25.4 bln damages claims in UK, Dutch courts over adtech practices

-Repeats correction saying lawsuits will be filed in next few weeks, not on Tuesday, to link story to corrected alert

-BRUSSELS, Sept 13 (Reuters) - Alphabet unit Google GOOGL.O will face damages claims for up to 25 billion euros ($25.4 billion) over its adtech practices in two suits to be filed in British and Dutch courts in the coming weeks by a law firm on behalf of publishers.
+BRUSSELS, Sept 13 (Reuters) - Alphabet unit Google GOOGL.O will face damages claims for up to 25 billion euros ($25.4 billion) over its digital advertising practices in two suits to be filed in British and Dutch courts in the coming weeks by a law firm on behalf of publishers.

 "It is time that Google owns up to its responsibilities and pays back the damages it has caused to this important industry.
-That is why today we are announcing these actions across two jurisdictions to obtain compensation for EU and UK publishers," Damien Geradin of Geradin Partners said in a statement on Tuesday. ($1 = 0.9860 euros)
+That is why today we are announcing these actions across two jurisdictions to obtain compensation for EU and UK publishers," Damien Geradin at law firm Geradin Partners said in a statement on Tuesday.

-(Reporting by Foo Yun Chee; editing by Philip Blenkinsop and David Goodman)
+Google criticised the imminent lawsuits, saying that it works constructively with publishers across Europe.

+"This lawsuit is speculative and opportunistic.
+When we receive the complaint, we'll fight it vigorously," a spokesperson said.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))